Cart 0

 Laurentiis is the inaugural fellow in Creative Writing at the Center for African-American Poetry and Poetics, as well as a Lannan Fellow.

-Laurentiis was raised in New Orleans, Louisiana, They received their MFA in Writing from Washington University in St Louis, where he was a Chancellor's Graduate Fellow, and his Bachelors in Liberal Arts from Sarah Lawrence College, where he read literature and queer theory.
-They live in New Orleans.
-Friends call them Riis.
+Laurentiis was raised in New Orleans, Louisiana, She received her MFA in Writing from Washington University in St Louis, where she was a Chancellor's Graduate Fellow, and her Bachelors in Liberal Arts from Sarah Lawrence College, where she read literature and queer theory.
+She lives in New Orleans.
+Friends call her Riis.

 Image GALLERY